stevensct/Breast-Cancer-Prediction-Analysis/README.md

 - matplotlib: For creating plots and visualizations.

-- scikit-learn: For machine learning algorithms, data splitting, and metrics.
+- scikit-learn: For machine learning algorithms.

 - statsmodels: For statistical modeling.